sminez/structex/README.md

 the matches themselves _and_ their associated tag: `("This", 'B')`, `("Bob", 'A')`, `("Alice", 'A')` and `("friend", 'A')`.

-Actions can also have an associated "argument" enclosed in slashes.
+Actions can also have an associated "argument" enclosed in the delimiter of your choice.
 This is useful for defining tags that control the type of action to be taken (for example `p` for printing) and then an additional argument that can be used alongside the match in order to handle the action (such as a template string).
 See the [templated_printing][7] example in the repo for a demonstration of how this can be implemented for a more complicated expression that uses multiple different template strings.

 [0]: https://docs.rs/regex/latest/regex/index.html